Golden Coach (Netherlands): History

-At the wedding of Willem-Alexander and Máxima someone threw some white paint to the coach.
+At the wedding of Willem-Alexander and Máxima someone threw some white paint on the coach.
 He was immediately arrested, while the stuff was quickly wiped away by a footman.
 On Prinsjesdag in 2010 a man threw a tea light holder against the Golden Coach, causing minor scratches to the paintwork.
 Convicted of insulting the Queen, damaging the Golden Coach, and assaulting the coach's footmen, the man — who was found to be mentally incapable, excluding jail time — was sentenced to a year in a psychiatric clinic.

 In September 2015, it was announced that the coach would undergo a major refit for the next three to four years and that the "Glass Coach" would be used where the Golden Coach would be normally used.

 In September 2022, following tests on a sample taken during the coach's restoration, it was confirmed that the gold used to line the coach came from Suriname.